kushaldas/pym/docs/modules.rst

 .. warning:: It is suggested to avoid *from module import \** for importing from the modules.

-Remember that when we import and module, the Python interpreter executes the whole file, and then imports it as a module.
+Remember that when we import a module, the Python interpreter executes the whole file, and then imports it as a module.
 This is true even when we import a single function from the module.
 Look at the following updated `bars.py` example.